turingschool/mod-0-curriculum/syllabus.md

 ## Enrollment Questions

-In order to secure a seat as a student at Turing, one must complete all the registration paperwork (including uploading HS Transcripts _and_ getting them approved) and pay their deposit. **If you have any questions regarding your status with those items or your start dates, please first check your Populi account.** If you still have questions or need to make a change to your enrollment status, please contact _Launa Gardner_ on Slack.
+In order to secure a seat as a student at Turing, one must complete all the registration paperwork (including uploading a HS Transcript) and pay their deposit. **If you have any questions regarding your status with those items or your start dates, please first check your Populi account.** If you still have questions or need to make a change to your enrollment status, please email `admissions@turing.edu`.

 ## Tuition Questions

 If you are enrolled in Mod 0, that means you've paid your deposit.
 The remainder of your tuition is due 30 days prior to your Mod 1 start date.
 Turing does provides financial counseling, however, it is _the student's_ responsibility to take advantage of that resource if needed, and that should be done well in advance of the tuition deadline as exceptions will not be made.
-To set up a financial counseling session or ask clarifying questions about your tuition, please email financialaid@turing.edu.
+To set up a financial counseling session or ask clarifying questions about your tuition, please email `financialaid@turing.edu`.

 <br>
 <br>